Cookie Consent by Free Privacy Policy Generator

 • Sausage-like Swelling: Swelling in fingers and toes.

-• Lower Back Pain: Inflammation of the joints between the vertebrae and the joints between the spine and pelvis (sacroiliitis).
+• Lower Back Pain is caused by inflammation of the joints between the vertebrae and the joints between the spine and pelvis (sacroiliitis).

 • Flares and Remissions: Symptoms can vary in intensity, with periods of flare-ups and remission.